 It is not necessary for an individual to first discuss the incident with a supervisor, manager, dean or department chair, or anyone else prior to contacting the Office of Equal Opportunity and Title IX.
 If an employee chooses to direct their report or allegations of prohibited conduct to their supervisor, manager, or Human Resources, then the supervisor, manager, or HR personnel will report the alleged conduct to the Director of Equal Opportunity and Title IX.

 Report to University Officials with Authority

-In addition, individuals can make a report to the President of the Santa Clara University, to any member of his Cabinet, and any of the Deans of Colleges or Directors of Centers of Distinction.
+In addition, individuals can make a report to the President of the Santa Clara University, to any member of their Cabinet, and any of the School Deans and Centers Directors.